coppolam/swarmulator/README.md

 (Pro tip: If you want it to build fast, use `make -j` instead of just `make`, but this will take up more memory.
 On a virtual machine, where memory is limited, using `-j` may cause it to fail to build.)

+For other controllers, please note that you may have to indicate a correct policy in the XML file `conf/parameters.xml`.
+Read the controller specific READMEs to find out more about what they do.
+Also, note that not all provided controllers work with all agents (because they control different variables).
+This is also detailed in the controller specific READMEs.

 #### Extra: Generate the doxygen documetation
 Swarmulator was commented using the doxygen format.
 To generate the doxygen documentation, use